amenallah01/document-assistant/README.md

 ---

-For further assistance, feel free to open an issue on the repository or contact the maintainers.
+For further assistance, feel free to open an issue on the repository or contact me ! .

----

-This README provides a clear and concise guide for users to set up and run your Document Assistant using RAG.
-Let me know if you need further adjustments!